Alpha-CubeSat/oop-flight-code/README.md

 This code is structured based on [Lodestar](https://github.com/shihaocao/lodestar), a small scale electric demonstrator for the belly-flop and tail-sitting control algorithms necessary for SpaceX's Starship.

 ### main.cpp
-This file is comparable to a .ino file you would see in the Arduino IDE (notice setup and loop are exactly the same).
+This file is comparable to a .ino file you would see in the Arduino IDE (notice setup and loop are exactly the same as they would be in an Arduino file).

 ### MainControlLoop
 The MainControlLoop initializes and executes every monitor and control task.